DavidNiessen/firebangs/README.md

 ### How does it work?

 Imagine you want to search for something on a site like Wikipedia.
-Instead of going to the side and entering the search query, you can do it all in one step with a simple "!" shortcut!
+Instead of going to the site and entering the search query, you can do it all in one step with a simple "!" shortcut!

 For example, the query `!yt complete java course` resolves to `https://www.youtube.com/results?search_query=complete+java+course`